loderunner/scrt/README.md

   local       store secrets to local filesystem
 Flags:
-      --local-path string   path to the store in the local filesystem
+      --local-path string   path to the store in the local filesystem (required)

 S3:
   s3          store secrets to AWS S3 or S3-compatible object storage
 Flags:
-      --s3-bucket-name string    name of the S3 bucket --s3-endpoint-url string   override default S3 endpoint URL --s3-key string            path of the store object in the bucket --s3-region string         region of the S3 storage
+      --s3-bucket-name string    name of the S3 bucket (required) --s3-endpoint-url string   override default S3 endpoint URL --s3-key string            path of the store object in the bucket (required)
+      --s3-region string         region of the S3 storage

+Git:
+  git         store secrets to a git repository
+Flags:
+      --git-branch string     branch to checkout, commit and push to on updates --git-checkout string   tree-ish revision to checkout, e.g. commit or tag --git-message string    commit message when updating the store --git-path string       path of the store in the repository (required) --git-url string        URL of the git repository (required)
 ```

 `scrt` supports various storage backends, independent of the secrets engine.
 Each storage type has a name, and configuration options vary according to the chosen type.